xxdydx/blog/_posts/2021-07-12-a-xor-challenge.markdown

 ## Appendix
 This is the challenge author's code.
-I didn't know that pwntools has such an amazing XOR function lol, you don't even need to convert the ciphertext to bytes.

 ```python
 #python 2 please
 import string